cloverbloom/knowledge-base/systems.md

 * Studies show that proper planning can reduce time to complete a task by up to 20%

-### [Defining your Vision (Pre-Planning)]
+### Defining Your Vision (Pre-Planning)

-*****
+Before creating your 12-week plan, define your vision:

-1. Evaluate the following aspects of your life right now (rate 1-10)
+1. Evaluate the following aspects of your life (rate 1-10):

-	1. Spiritual
+   - Spiritual

-	 2. Relationships (friends and romantic)
+   - Relationships (friends and romantic)

-	 3. Business
+   - Business

-	 4. Family
+   - Family

-	 5. Community
+   - Community

-	 6. Physical
+   - Physical

-	 7. Personal
+   - Personal

-* Include notes for each as to why and what could improve each categories score
+   Include notes for each explaining your rating and what could improve each category's score.

-2. Define a specific vision for all 3 time-horizons: (should be big enough to be uncomfortable)
+2. Define a specific vision for all 3 time-horizons (should be ambitious enough to feel uncomfortable):

-	* 12 Weeks from now
+   - 12 Weeks from now

-	* 1-3 Years from now
+   - 1-3 Years from now

-	* 5-10 Years from now
+   - 5-10 Years from now

-	* Take some time to do this
+   Consider these questions for each time horizon:

-		* What does your daily life look like?
+   - What does your daily life look like?

-		* How do you spend your time each day?
+   - How do you spend your time each day?

-		* Where do you live?
+   - Where do you live?

-		* What is your family life like?
+   - What is your family life like?

-		* How much money do you make?
+   - How much money do you make?

-		* What do you do for work?
+   - What do you do for work?

-		* How often do you work?
+   - How often do you work?

-### [Planning a 12-Week Year]
+### Planning a 12-Week Year

-*****
+Follow these steps to create an effective 12-week plan:

 1. Set **Sleep Goals**

-	* It is highly recommended to get a Biometrics tracker that can effectively record your Sleep
+   - Use a biometrics tracker to effectively record your sleep

-	* Set a predefined goal for Sleeping so many hours and minutes each night
+   - Set a predefined goal for sleeping a specific number of hours each night

-	* **Whoop** is highly recommended as it is extremely consistent and proactive with helping you get to bed on-time, understanding when you may need more sleep, and telling you overall how long you need to sleep each night
+   - Consider using tools like **Whoop** that help with sleep tracking and optimization

-2. Set **Health Habits** that you will track for the 12-Week Year (**Health Tracker**)
+2. Set **Health Habits** to track daily during your 12-Week Year

-	* These will be habits that you complete every single day
+   - Choose habits you'll complete every single day

-	* ex.
-"Meditate for 10 Minutes", "Complete Scheduled Workout", "Stretch for 20 minutes"
+   - Examples: "Meditate for 10 Minutes", "Complete Scheduled Workout", "Stretch for 20 minutes"

-	* These should **not** be tasks towards your Weekly Tasks and 12-W Goals
+   - These should focus solely on maintaining your health, not your other 12-week goals

-		* These are habits directly related to maintaining your Health only
+   - Proper sleep and health habits create the foundation for happiness and productivity

-			* If you Sleep correctly and maintain your Health it is scientifically proven you will be happier and will help to meet two of your three overall life criteria
+3. Identify 1-3 Goals for your 12-Week Year

-				* ex.
-Health, Happiness, and Wealth
+   - These must be the top priorities for your vision

-4. Identify 1-3 Goals for your 12-Week Year (these must be the top priorities for your vision)
+   - Ask yourself: "If I hit this goal, what would be different?"

-	* If you hit your goal - what would be different?
+4. For each goal, spend 20 minutes identifying weekly strategies

-5. For each goal, spend 20 minutes identifying weekly strategies:
+   - List minimal, chronological tasks required to achieve each goal

-	- List minimal, chronological tasks required to achieve each goal.
+   - Tasks must be leading indicators (actions, not results)

-	- Tasks must be leading indicators.
+5. Implement weekly planning (60 minutes each week)

-6. Weekly planning (60 minutes each week):
+   - Plan performance blocks and daily strategies based on leading indicators

-	- Plan performance blocks and daily strategies dynamically based on leading indicators
+   - Adjust as needed based on your execution data

 ### [Prioritization]
 *****